fbacchella/mod_log_net/README.md

     LognetEntry header_in Host
     LognetEntry cookie id

+# Options

-A common option is name=`name` that can be used to change a field name in the message.
-For example
+ * `name`: it can be used to override the value name

-    LognetEntry request_uri name=uri

-For string value, the option format=`format_string` can be used, it will be used with sprintf.
+ * `format`: the value will be formatted according to format, using printf rules.
 The format string must contains one and only one occurence of %s that will be substituted by the value.
+ * `encoding`: the value is converted using iconv, the default encoding used is ASCII.
+Invalid characters are replaced with a '?'.

 # Using it with logstash